There are several ways to save money when shopping, but this method is often overlooked – using apps & credit cards.

 I use Chase Freedom because it gives credit card holders 5% cash back when using the credit card to pay on select categories, and 1% cash back on every purchase.
 The 5% cash back categories change on a quarterly basis.

-Currently, from October 1st to December 31st 2020, Chase Freedom®* cardholders can earn 5% cash back on Qualifying purchases made at Walmart using PayPal
+Currently, from January 1 2021 to March 31st 2021, Chase Freedom®* cardholders can earn 5% cash back on Qualifying purchases made at Wholesale Clubs, Internet/Cable Services & Streaming Services